 SRE, on the other side, has golden signals that identify the cause of the problem and try to balance failures against new releases.
 These golden signals are the key identifiers of the problem that is categorized as Service Level Indicators (SLI) and Service Level Objectives (SLO).
 The golden signals in SRE are latency, traffic, error, saturation, duration, etc.

 With companies and their customers becoming faster than ever, the time-to-market has reduced significantly.
 There are frequent releases, continuous improvements in the product, expecting teams to stay updated with new tools and technologies to boost the software engineering cycle.
 While DevOps ensure that changes happen gradually, SRE emphasizes on reducing the cost of failure as a new release occurs.

 4. Leverage Tooling and Automation

 Both DevOps and SRE has its focus on the automaton.
-Both approaches are in favor of adding new tools to support automation, as long as they offer benefits to the development and operations team by removing manual intervention or effort.
+Both approaches are in favour of adding new tools to support automation, as long as they offer benefits to the development and operations team by removing manual intervention or effort.

 5. Measure Everything

 No matter what approach is being followed- DevOps or SRE, it is important to measure if they are moving in the right direction.
 While DevOps do measuring everything at development and operations level, SRE sees operations as the root cause of most of the problems.
-That is why it believes in prescriptive measuring through factors such as availability, uptime, outages, toil, etc.
+That is why it believes in prescriptive measuring through factors such as availability, up-time, outages, toil, etc.